 Bondora Review Summary

-While our experience with our Bondora Go & Grow has been positive so far, some investors don’t agree with the predicted interest rate for the rest of Bondora’s products, which for some even resulted in a loss.
+While our experience with our Bondora Go & Grow has been positive in the past, some investors don’t agree with the predicted interest rate for the rest of Bondora’s products, which for some even resulted in a loss.
 You should be very cautious when investing in unsecured loans on Bondora.

 Main takeaways from our Bondora review: